Hosting learning applications and the web API

 Setting up the web API and the administration interface

 The following instructions all refer to the webapi component of the MultiLA software platform, which is a Django web application running inside a docker container.
 You must initially clone the current version from its GitHub repository.
+The administration interface supports the option to deploy apps directly via upload, which however requires some more setup work.
+The respective steps for enabling this feature are explained under “(Optional) App upload feature”.

 Prerequisites

-• Docker with Docker Compose v2 (recommended: run Docker in rootless mode)
+• Docker with Docker Compose v2 (recommended: run Docker in rootless mode),

-• a valid SSL certificate – only run this service via HTTPS in production!
+• a valid SSL certificate – only run this service via HTTPS in production!.

 Initial deployment